JShad30/the_recipe_store/README.md

 The images used on the front page for the scrolling header and the meal type pictures are taken from Pixabay.

+The image used for the gluten free page was found from https://www.verywellhealth.com/five-different-types-of-gluten-allergy-562305

+The image for the lactose free page image was found from https://www.medicalnewstoday.com/articles/317496.php

+The image for the nut free meal was found at https://www.onegreenplanet.org/vegan-food/these-vegan-recipes-are-nut-free-and-delicious/

 ### Acknowledgements

 Throughout the project I received support from the mentor and the tutors.
 For individual coding tips, I would search online.
 These include: